ZikiFlicky/Rael/README.md

 The language's code currently uses some Posix libraries and functions and doesn't currently support OSes without Posix support.

-In the future I may or may not port it to Windows.
+In the future I may or may not port Rael to Windows.

 For build problems and questions regarding the language, please open an issue on this GitHub page.

 ## Build
+Make sure you have sdl2 installed.

+To install sdl2 on Ubuntu, run `sudo apt install libsdl2-dev`

 To build, run `make`.

 To run the tests, run `python runtests.py`